Tips for a Great Trip to Rome

 Don’t be a ‘Tourist’

 Don’t just do the touristy things, there is so much more to Rome than the Vatican and the Colosseum.
-On a recent trip, friends of mine who own an Air Conditioning Installation company decided to venture off the beaten path and it turned out to be a great decision.
 Explore the little neighborhoods, sit down at the Trattoria and stuff your face, and get lost for a while.
 Now, I am not saying don’t see the sights but if you have to see the Sistine Chapel of the Colosseum do it early in the morning before the tour buses get there or during the week if you can.
 Avoid the first Sunday of the month when it’s free.
 Yes, it may be free but the crowd might not allow you to get the best experience.
 You can go on a Monday morning and if you really hate to queue pay an extra 13 Euros to join a guided tour.
 Also, don’t panic if you don’t get inside the Sistine Chapel there is plenty of amazing views everywhere you look you will be fine.

 Rome may feel a bit big and daunting at first but it’s a surprisingly easy city to navigate.
 Walking allows you to stumble upon all the little magical corners that make this city so great.